OpenNebula/docs/source/deployment/node_installation/lxd_node_installation.rst

 LXD Node Installation
 =====================

 The majority of the steps needed to install the LXD node are similar to KVM, because both rely on a Linux OS.
 Similar steps will have a link in the name and will be indicated by `Same as KVM`.

-Step 1. :ref:`Add OpenNebula Repositories <kvm_repo>`
+Step 1.
+Add OpenNebula Repositories
 ========================================================

-Same as KVM
+:ref:`Same as KVM <kvm_repo>`

 Step 2.
 Installing the Software
 ===============================

 LXD node is supported only in Ubuntu 1804 and 1604

 Installing on Ubuntu
 ---------------------------